AlexMihaiOprea/load-scene-effect/README.md

 # screen-transitions
-Simple load scene effect for Godot Game Engine
+Simple loading scene effect for Godot Game Engine

-You can chose the color and the time of the transition.
+HHow is work:

+Adds a custom Node to the scene, the node adds as children a Tween node for the animation and some ColorRect to be animated.

+How to use:

+Download the last version, add the files in your addons folder, and enable the SceneTransition plugin in your project settings.
+Then add the SceneTransition node to your scene root node, choose the effect, the color, the time and that's all.
+You must add a node for every scene you want to have the effect.

 One side: